What You Will Learn

 After sharpening the bevel, a burr will be produced on the flat side of the chisel.
 This needs to be removed on the sharpening stone.
 You will also need to sharpen the back of the blade to the same grade as the secondary bevel.
 Meaning you may have to go through the coarse, medium and fine grades on the back this time.

-Ensure your sharpening stone is perfectly flat.
+Ensure your sharpening stone is perfectly flat

-The handle contacts the surrounding work surface: This is an unfortunate one that isn't necessarily the students fault.
+The handle contacts the surrounding work surface: This is an unfortunate error that isn't necessarily the students fault.
 The chisel will look like its flat on the stone, but what they wont realise is that the handle is actually resting on the workbench surrounding the stone and is causing it to be elevated.
 This is a common issue with Scary Sharp Sandpaper (Mounted on glass) and thin Diamond Stones.
 It's less of a risk with Water Stones and Oil Stone as these tend to be elevated higher off the work surface.

 Is the chisel itself flat?